%%* The whole concept of the game.

 * The story of Harry and Dahlia, as glimpsed [[spoiler: through Cheryl's repressed memories.
 Two teens who fell in love in high school, got married, and only realized that what they had going in high school would not suffice for a lifetime of marriage until ''after'' they had a child.
 The end result, a messy divorce and years of strained relationship between Cheryl and Dahlia after Harry's death and Cheryl demonizing her mother.]]

 * Similarly, [[spoiler: Cheryl's experiences after her father's death were ''far'' from pleasant, as most of the events from the cabin onwards are implied to have happened to her.
-She may have been date-raped at a party, was rumored to be having an affair with a teacher (which was likely her confiding in him regarding her personal life, instead), and she ''definitely'' stabbed a security guard who'd taken pity on her, overreacting to his approach.]]
+She was drugged at a party, pressured into having sex by a selfish ex-boyfriend, rumored to be having an affair with a teacher (which was likely [[ParentalSubstitute her confiding in him regarding her personal life instead]]), and she ''definitely'' stabbed a security guard who'd taken pity on her for shoplifting, overreacting to his approach.]]

 * One of the early memories found in the game is a voice mail in the video store.
 It's of an irate women angry because the video store accidentally destroyed her wedding video and it was her only copy. [[spoiler: After playing through the game, you'll realize who that woman was: Dahlia, so the wedding video was of her and Harry.
 It really does cement that, no, she wasn't the monster Cheryl thought she was and that she still loved Harry.]]